Detroit Board of Police Commissioners

 The Detroit Board of Police Commissioners is the civilian oversight organization of the Detroit Police Department.
 The current 11-member board has broad supervisory authority over the department.

 History

-The Detroit City Charter was enacted in 1865, the Michigan Legislature allowed for a commission of four members to be appointed by the Governor to oversee the Detroit Police Department for eight-year terms.
+The Detroit City Charter was enacted in 1865, and the Michigan Legislature allowed for a commission of four members to be appointed by the Governor to oversee the Detroit Police Department for eight-year terms.
 Since 1974, the Detroit Police Commission has been charged with police department oversight regarding policy and rules, budget approval, officer discipline and citizen complaints.